s3nts/windowsgsm.rs2/README.md

 ✅ Player Limit

-✅ Start Map (default map in is vnte-cuchi)
+✅ Start Map (default map in this vnte-cuchi)

 ✅ Custom launch options (some might not work idk)